FionnT/Paula/README.md

 Under the following terms:

-1. Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+1. Attribution — Attribution must be in the form of retaing the Github link in the bottom right of the page, and you must indicate if changes were made.
+You may not suggest that I, the licensor endorses you or your use.
 2. No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

 Notices: